rakshitatripathy/tcga-luad-target-prioritization/README.md

 ## Takeaways
 - Built a full RNA-seq preprocessing and anlysis pipeline
-- Demonstrated how PCA can reveal structire in biologicla data
+- Demonstrated how PCA can reveal structure in biological data
 - Highlighted gene expression differences in cancer vs normal tissue

 ## Author